openstack/glance-specs/specs/liberty/reuse-the-deleted-image-member-before-create.rst

 Alternatives
 ------------
-Unify the unique constraint for image-member like we did for MySQL and postgreSQL in 022_image_member_index.py, it has migrated unique constraint of image-member for MySQL and postgreSQL, now its unique constraint includes image-id, member and deleted_at.
+Unify the unique constraint for image-member like we did for MySQL and PostgreSQL in 022_image_member_index.py, it has migrated unique constraint of image-member for MySQL and PostgreSQL, now its unique constraint includes image-id, member and deleted_at.
 Currently the column "deleted_at" is nullable.
 For other databases like DB2, its unique constraint is more restricted than MySQL.
 The columns under unique constrains should be